SandaTakeru/online-map-linker/README.md

 # online-map-linker
-This QGIS plugin outputs a link to an online map in HTML format from a point layer.
+This plugin outputs a links to an online map from a point layer.